SchematicHQ/schematic-go/api/docs/UpdateEntityTraitDefinitionRequestBody.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDisplayName

+`func (o *UpdateEntityTraitDefinitionRequestBody) GetDisplayName() string`

+GetDisplayName returns the DisplayName field if non-nil, zero value otherwise.

+### GetDisplayNameOk

+`func (o *UpdateEntityTraitDefinitionRequestBody) GetDisplayNameOk() (*string, bool)`

+GetDisplayNameOk returns a tuple with the DisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisplayName

+`func (o *UpdateEntityTraitDefinitionRequestBody) SetDisplayName(v string)`

+SetDisplayName sets DisplayName field to given value.

+### HasDisplayName

+`func (o *UpdateEntityTraitDefinitionRequestBody) HasDisplayName() bool`

+HasDisplayName returns a boolean if a field has been set.

+### SetDisplayNameNil

+`func (o *UpdateEntityTraitDefinitionRequestBody) SetDisplayNameNil(b bool)`

+ SetDisplayNameNil sets the value for DisplayName to be an explicit nil

+### UnsetDisplayName
+`func (o *UpdateEntityTraitDefinitionRequestBody) UnsetDisplayName()`

+UnsetDisplayName ensures that no value is present for DisplayName, not even an explicit nil
 ### GetTraitType

 `func (o *UpdateEntityTraitDefinitionRequestBody) GetTraitType() string`